J. Walter Seawell, M.D., a Healdsburg Legend

 Health Care Advocate

-In about 1920, when Healdsburg and the North Bay area in general were visited by a devastating typhoid epidemic, Dr. Seawell agitated for the installation of a chlorating plant in the municipal water system.
+In about 1920, when Healdsburg and the North Bay area in general were visited by a devastating typhoid epidemic, J. Walter Seawell agitated for the installation of a chlorating plant in the municipal water system.
 There have been no typhoid deaths in Healdsburg since that time.

 For 13 years, Dr. Seawell operated a hospital near his home at 211 North Street.
 After World War I, he was instrumental in building the first hospital of importance in Healdsburg and later the building of Healdsburg General.
 Dr. Seawell served for 20 years as public health officer of Healdsburg, serving much of his time in the capacity without pay.